 TL;DR:

-This page covers all the essential fine print — privacy, confidentiality, cancellations, fees are here, consent, and how your information is handled.
+This page covers all the essential fine print — privacy, confidentiality and it’s limitations, cancellations, fees are here, consent, and how your information is handled.
 It’s long.
 It’s not thrilling.
 But it is important.
-Please give it a read (or at least a skim).
+Please give it a read.
 If anything’s unclear, please ask.
-I promise not to quiz you on it later!
+I promise not to quiz you on it later, but by continuing with therapy, you consent to the terms outlined below.
+You’ll also receive an e-form before your first session to formally confirm your agreement.

 Exceptions

-We understand that emergencies and unforeseen situations can occur.
-If you are unable to provide sufficient notice due to circumstances beyond your control, please contact us as soon as possible.
-Exceptions to the cancellation fee will be considered on a case-by-case basis.
+We understand that emergencies and unforeseen situations occur.
+If an unexpected event prevents you from attending, please contact us as soon as possible.
+Genuine emergencies will be considered on a case-by-case basis.

 How to Cancel or Reschedule

-To cancel or reschedule your appointment, please contact us via:
+You can cancel or reschedule your appointment via:

 Payment of Cancellation Fees

-Any applicable cancellation fees must be paid prior to attending your next session.
+Any applicable cancellation fees must be paid before your next appointment.

 Walk and Talk Therapy offers an alternative to traditional, office-based sessions by conducting therapy outdoors.
 While this approach is not suitable for all clients or clinical presentations, it can be a meaningful and effective way of engaging in therapy for those who feel more comfortable in natural environments or prefer movement-based sessions.